m5stack/m5-docs/docs/en/quick_start/m5stickv/m5stickv_quick_start.md

 You can see the output: `hello maixpy`

-In this way, it is simple and handy, but thers something worth your attention, `import` can only be utilized once, the second time `import` won't work.
-If you need to use `import` mutiple times, please refers to solution 2 below
+In this way, it is simple and handy, but there is something worth your attention, `import` can only be utilized once, the second time `import` won't work.
+If you need to use `import` mutiple times, please refer to solution 2 below

 #### Solution 2： `exec()`